Linking Words and Phrases to Express Difference (B2–C1 Guide)

 In contrast

-• In contrast with his brother, Michel is very lazy.
+• In contrast with his brother, Michael is very lazy.

 • There was no selfishness in Mark.
-On the contrary, he was very generous and kind.
+On the contrary, he was generous and kind.

 However

-• The meal she made was quite simple.
-However, it took her hours to prepare it.
+• The meal was quite simple.
+However, it took hours to prepare.

-• The garden looked beautiful in the evening sunlight; however, it needed a good watering.
+• The garden looked beautiful; however, it needed watering.

 Although

-• Although it was sunny all day it was very cold.
+• Although it was sunny, it was extremely cold.

-• Jill insisted on walking home although she knew it was dangerous.
+• She insisted on walking home, although she knew it was dangerous.

 Yet

-• Ben wasn’t the best driver yet he was practicing and was very patient.
+• Ben wasn’t the best driver, yet he remained patient and determined.

 Still

-• Jane finished school many years ago; still, she was trying to learn as much as possible.
+• Jane left school years ago; still, she continued to learn.

-• Thomas could be quite rude to me at times; still, I was fond of him because, on the whole, he was a friendly and warm person.
+• He could be rude at times; still, I was fond of him.

 Nevertheless

-• There was no news coming from his ex-girlfriend; nevertheless, he was hoping that she would call.
+• There was no news from her; nevertheless, he remained hopeful.

 Unlike

-• Unlike deciduous trees, evergreen trees stays green all year.
+• Unlike deciduous trees, evergreen trees stay green all year.

 At the same time

-• Elsa was 80 but at the same time very strong and healthy.
+• She was 80 and, at the same time, remarkably fit.

-• Children believed that Benjamin was a slow learner, whereas he was actually partially deaf.
+• Children thought Benjamin was slow, whereas he was actually partially deaf.

-• On the one hand, Millie wanted to marry George and start a family with him but on the other hand, she wanted to travel and experience adventure.
+• On the one hand, Millie wanted stability; on the other hand, she longed for adventure.

 Discover more from My Lingua Academy